jelenatabak/sofIA/README.md

 # sofIA
-Soft Finger AI Enabled Hand
+The complete design documentation, assembly instructions and a CAD model of an open-source compliant gripper, Soft Finger AI Enabled Hand (SofIA).